OsziiRk/BigData/README.md

 <li>What is the difference of a value and a variable in scala?.
 <li>Given the tuple (2,4,5,1,2,3,3.1416,23) return the number 3.1416.
 </ol>
+<h4>Description</h4>
+<p align="justify">In this practice, in the first point we calculate the radius of a circle to perform these calculations, we use variables for the circumference and one to draw the radius where the mathematical formula is used, in point 2 we use two functions, one to calculate if is prime and another to ask for the number and show the result, to know if it is prime, we use a cycle for the operation and only go to the root of the number to avoid doing too many calculations,
+for point 3 we only use the interpolation with the sign $, in point 4 we use slice to extract the luke part, the function (slice) allows us to print data of a variable, giving its coordinates, in point 5 the question was answered, in point 6 we extracted the part of the tuple that requires us with the (variable position).</p>
 <h4>Code</h4>

 ```scala